ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   * data link: L2 for Ethernet, LAGs and VLAN,
   * network: L3 for IPv4 and IPv6,
   * IGP/EGP: for routing inside or between ASs, different layers for underlay and overlay, for ISIS, OSPF, iBGP, eBGP,
-  * tunnel: for transport tunnels and paths, for MPLS and SRv6,
+  * tunnel/transport: for transport tunnels, paths and policies, for example GRE, IPsec, pseudowires, MPLS-TE LSPs, and SR/SRv6 policies,
   * service: for different overlay services, like L2VPNs, L3VPNs, slices, SD-WAN,
   * application: for video, voice and data traffic flows.